zed-alpha/shadow-gadgets/README.md

 ### Before getting started…

-Please note that clipping the shadow artifact is not necessary if the region behind the UI element is a single solid color.
-In that case, it is preferable to simply calculate the opaque color that results from compositing the translucent one over the solid, and set that as the element's background instead.
+Please note that clipping the artifact is not necessary if the UI element's background and the region behind it are each a single simple color.
+In that case, it is preferable to calculate the opaque color that results from compositing the translucent one over the other, and set that as the element's background instead.

 - Compose already has the [`compositeOver()`][ComposeComposite] function in its `androidx.compose.ui.graphics.Color` class that can do the necessary